-- Bill C-36: “The prostitution bill”
+Bill C-36: “The Prostitution Bill”

-- Bill C-51: “The anti-terror bill”
+Bill C-51: “The Anti-terror Bill”

-- Expat Voting Laws
+Expat Voting Laws

 As things currently stand, Canadians living abroad for more than 5 years are not permitted to vote in elections.
-Although expats around the world have been fighting for this right for quite some time, it doesn’t seem like the government is in any hurry to change the law.
+Although expats around the world have been fighting for this right for quite some time, it doesn’t seem like the government is in any hurry to change the expat voting laws.
 A recent challenge will make its way all the way up to the Supreme Court, but experts say that it is far from guaranteed to prevail.

 The logic on the one side is that those living abroad shouldn’t be able to influence the daily lives of Canadians at home, especially when the political changes will have no real effect on them, while others assert that it is their right to vote, and they are free to return to the nation whenever they would like.
-On the books since 1993, “the five-year rule” is in place to bar those not present in the country from influencing its politics.
+In the books since 1993, “the five-year rule” is in place to bar those not present in the country from influencing its politics.
 However, the world has changed quite a bit since then, and the advent of new technology has changed the nature of work and one’s connection to their country of origin.
 The debate continues.